 If you are a parent and want access to your student's information, you will need to print out one of the following forms, have your student fill it out, and turn it into to the appropriate department.

-C-SAS (Advising) Form (This form would allow you to speak to your student's advisors)
+C-SAS (Advising) Form (Allows you to speak to your student's advisors)

-Student Financial Services (Select the Financial Information Release form for the year needed, this form would allow you to speak to Financial Services about your student)
+Financial Information Release Form (Allows you to speak to Financial Services about your student)